-Figure 11 Decorative door surround with Classical styling, the corner of the house has emphasised quoins, in the background level and a pedimented central bay
+Figure 11 Decorative door surround with Classical styling, the corner of the house has emphasised quoins, in the background

 Figure 12 This house has a number of decorative flourishes.
-Note the projecting bay window, the pillared porch, the emphasised quoins at the corners of the house, and the dentillation at the eaves. there is also an angular sandstone gate-post in the foreground
+Note the projecting bay window, the pillared porch, the emphasised quoins at the corners of the house, and the dentillation at the eaves.
+There is also an angular sandstone gatepost in the foreground

-Figure 13 House in the style of a Victorian villa with projecting bays, a connecting balcony at first-floor
+Figure 13 House in the style of a Victorian villa with projecting bays, a connecting balcony at first-floor level and a pedimented central bay